soWatt/sowatt-websec-framework/README.md

 1. Getting started
 - [ ] Read the VDP guidelines fully
+- [ ] Use the TemplateGen.py Script to create a note taking template for the program.
+Fill in necessary info

+2. Recon
-- [ ] Create a MD page to keep notes on the current VDP.
-See VDPtemplate.md.
+- [ ]